rakutentech/terraform-provider-vsphere/README.md

 ## Description

 This project is a terraform custom provider for VMware vSphere.
 This is work in progress.
 This current version only supports creation and deletion of virtual machine with VM template.

 ## Requirement

 * [hashicorp/terraform](https://github.com/hashicorp/terraform)
 * [vmware/govmomi](https://github.com/vmware/govmomi)

+### VM template specification

+In this use case, please don't include network adapters in VM template.
+When deploying a new virtual machine, this provider adds new network adapters to the new virtual machine.
+Supported network adapter type in the current version is VMXNET 3 only.

 ## Usage